 Why Shankland?

 To sum up, we are given a field with tensor/spinor indices and their permutation symmetries.
 A Lorentz-invariant operator is then constructed.
-It may serve as a quadratic form for the field, which in turn may serve later in building invariant physics.
-A spin content of the field is discovered as the eigenvalue multiplicities of that operator.
+It may serve as a quadratic form operator for the field.
+The spin content of the field is discovered as the eigenvalue multiplicities of that operator.
 One test of this formalism confirms that removing spin 0 from a vector field leads to “apesanteur” \(A\) aka vector potential.

-Considering the vast literature on group theory, irreducible representations, angular momentum, higher-spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, and Weinberg… Shankland’s system is the closest thing to the assembly language of nature.
+Considering the vast literature on group theory, irreducible representations, angular momentum, higher-spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, Weinberg… Shankland’s system is the most open and inviting.